-Jessie Lau is a writer & journalist from Hong Kong, now in London.
+Jessie Lau is a writer and journalist from Hong Kong, now in London

-Hi thereI’m a freelance and multi-platform journalist telling global stories with an intersectional feminist approach.
+Hi thereI’m a freelance writer and multi-platform journalist telling global stories with an intersectional feminist approach.
 I’ve spent the past decade covering identity, politics, human rights and culture from Asia, Europe and the United States.
-My writing and reportage have appeared in The Guardian, BBC, Los Angeles Review of Books, CNN, The Economist, WIRED and many others.
-A persistent generalist with expertise on China and Asia, I’m most interested in transnational stories grappling with gender, race, and empire.
-I serve as a board member at the non-profit NüVoices and am founding editor of its magazine.
-Read a selection of my stories below + commission/pitch me here!
+My essays and reportage have appeared in The Guardian, Los Angeles Review of Books, CNN, The Economist, WIRED, Times Literary Supplement and many others.
+Previously, I held reporting and producing roles at the BBC World Service, SCMP and Channel 4 News.

 Deported to a Country You Can’t Remember